 - > the plan schedule;

-- > this terms and conditions;
+- > this Terms and Conditions:

 - > the application form;

-- > Fund Operating Procedures: you can ask us for a copy of these or view them on irishlife.ie
+- > Fund Operating Procedures: you can ask us for a copy of these or view them on irishlife ie

 - > any extra rules added by Irish Life.
 (We will tell you if we need to add any extra rules.)

 You must be aged 18 to 70 to take out this plan.
 The benefits we pay are in return for the payments that you make to us.
-The dates on which you have agreed to make payments are shown on the plan schedule.
-If the payments or dates change, we will inform you.
+The amount you paid is shown on your plan schedule.